elastic/kibana/x-pack/plugins/fleet/dev_docs/local_setup/developing_kibana_and_fleet_server.md

 You can also use the [run_dockerized_agent.sh](./run_dockerized_elastic_agent.sh) script to make this process easier.
 This script will run a Docker container with Elastic Agent and enroll it to your local Fleet Server.
 You can also use it to run a Dockerized Fleet Server container if you don't need to develop Fleet Server locally.

-Another option is to use a lightweight virtualization provider like https://multipass.run/ and enrolling agents using an enrollment token generated via Fleet UI.
-You will need to add a Fleet Server Host entry + Output to your Fleet settings that corresponds with your Multipass bridge network interface, similar to how we've set up Docker above.
+Another option is to use a lightweight virtualization provider like https://multipass.run/ and enroll agents using an enrollment token generated via Fleet UI.
+You will need to update your Fleet Settings with a Fleet Server Host entry + Output that corresponds with your Multipass bridge network interface, similar to how we've set up Docker above.
 Refer to [Running a local Fleet Server and enrolling Elastic Agents](./enrolling_agents.md) for details about how to use Multipass.

 ## Running in serverless mode